 A student may be removed from the school building for a period of time (generally not to exceed 10 school days) pending an investigation of the circumstances and a conference with the student, parents or guardian, teacher(s), and principal.
 A second suspension for the same or similar infractions may cause the student to be expelled.
-A psychological evaluation including a risk assessment of the student may be required as part of the documentation steps of a suspension, probation, or expulsion case.
+A psychological evaluation including a risk assessment of the student at the parent's expense may be required as part of the documentation steps of a suspension, probation, or expulsion case.